 At the end of these four years, you’ll be equipped in the fundamentals of research and scientific communication, equipping you to become a leader in the ever-evolving field of evidence-based medicine.

 Patrick Hu, MD, PhD

 Luke Finck, EdD, MA

 As you investigate biomedical knowledge and make new discoveries, Drs.
-Barnett and Finck guide you to identify questions important to you and your field of interest.
+Hu and Finck guide you to identify questions important to you and your field of interest.
 While you steer your own projects, they connect you with broad opportunities to address everything from basic science questions to inquiries about biomedical ethics, diverse patient experiences, and more.